Combining Resonant and Tail-based Anomaly Detection: CATHODE

 \subsection{Data preparation and density estimation}

 First, one defines the signal region (SR) as an interval in $m_{J_1}$ where the signal is expected to be concentrated similar to a classical bump hunt.
-The complement of the SR defines the side band (SB).
-As in any bump hunt, the SR-window has to account for the position and the width of the signal-bump.
-Because the reconstructed jet-mass is not distributed symmetrically around the mass $m$ of the mother-particle (which is the $Z$, the Higgs or a BSM Higgs in this paper) we chose parameterization
+The complement of the SR defines the sideband (SB).
+As in any bump hunt, the SR window has to account for the position and the width of the signal bump.
+Because the reconstructed jet mass is not distributed symmetrically around the mass $m$ of the mother particle (which is the $Z$, the Higgs or a BSM Higgs in this paper), we chose parameterization

-We estimate the mass-resolution to $\sigma_\text{m} = 15\%$ and round the window to the closest GeV.
+We estimate the mass resolution to $\sigma_\text{m} = 15\%$ and round the window to the closest GeV.
 The lower sideband extends to $m_{J_1}=0$ while the upper sideband is only bound by the phase space.

-Events in the SB are partitioned into a training-set (75\%) used for the actual training and in a validation-set (25\%)¸ used to select the models used in the next steps.
-To address the finite number of real SB events we use leave-one-out cross-validation such that we get four datasets with non-overlapping validation-sets.
+Events in the SB are partitioned into a training set (75\%) used for the actual training and in a validation set (25\%)¸ used to select the models used in the next steps.
+To address the finite number of real SB events we use leave-one-out cross validation such that we get four datasets with nonoverlapping validation sets.
 The data is transformed (preprocessed) for easier learning by shifting and scaling the observables in $x$ to fit the interval $(0,1)$, then applying a logit tranformation\footnote{$\text{logit}(x)=\ln \frac{x}{1-x}$}, and again shifting and scaling to unit standard deviation and zero mean.

 For density estimation, a Masked Autoregressive Flow (MAF) is used with affine transformations~\cite{MAF}.
-The MAF constructs invertible transformations with tractable Jacobians that maps a simple multidimensional distribution (e.g.\ multiple Gaussians as is considered here) to the target density, in this case the conditional probability $p_\text{data}(x\vert m_{J_1}\in{\rm SB})$.
+The MAF constructs invertible transformations with tractable Jacobians that map a simple multidimensional distribution (e.g.\ multiple Gaussians as is considered here) to the target density, in this case the conditional probability $p_\text{data}(x\vert m_{J_1}\in{\rm SB})$.
 The MAF uses 15 blocks of Masked Autoencoder for Distribution Estimation (MADE)~\cite{MADE} to learn the transformations.
 The number of events it is trained on depends on the signal region but is typically of the order of $10^5$.\footnote{We emphasize that the number of events we are using for training was carefully tuned to match the actual number of events in data expected in ${\mathcal L}=300/{\rm fb}$.} Training is done with the hyperparameters listed in tab.~\ref{tab:DE}.

-After training the 10 epochs with the lowest validation loss are selected for the sampling step.
+After training the ten epochs with the lowest validation loss are selected for the sampling step.